jaslatendresse/jaslatendresse.github.io/_pages/cv.md

 ======
 <ul>
   <li>
-    Supervised a MITACS intern.
+    MITACS intern.
 Developed a global visualization tool for GitHub code contributions.
     <span style="float:right; font-size:80%; color:#7a7a7a;">Concordia University, 2023</span> <br>
   </li>
 </ul>

 <ul>
   <li>
-    Supervised a MITACS intern.
-Developed a GitHub action bot that provides a deep analysis of a repository's dependencies.
+    MITACS intern.
+Developed a GitHub action bot that provides an analysis of a project's dependencies.
     <span style="float:right; font-size:80%; color:#7a7a7a;">Concordia University, 2022</span> <br>
   </li>
 </ul>